Baldanos/ghidra-symdefs-import/README.md

-# ghidra-symdefs-import
+# Ghidra symdefs import script

-Symdefs file import script for Ghidra
+This script allows to import [symdefs](https://developer.arm.com/documentation/dui0803/a/Accessing-and-managing-symbols-with-armlink/Symdefs-file-format) files to an existing program in Ghidra.